-It’s fig season!
-With their rich, sweet flavor and unique texture, roasted figs are the perfect accompaniment to tangy Greek yogurt in these luxurious parfaits.
+It's fig season!
+With their rich, sweet flavor and unique texture, balsamic roasted figs are the perfect accompaniment to tangy Greek yogurt in these luxurious parfaits.

 Around this time of year, fresh figs can be spotted at the market.
-This is always an exciting time because although you can enjoy dried figs year round, there’s a relatively brief window to get fresh figs. Domestic fresh figs have two seasons- the first is in early June and then a longer season runs from August through October.
-So if you see fresh figs at your grocery store, snatch them up while you can!
+This is always an exciting time because although you can enjoy dried figs year round, there’s a relatively brief window to get fresh figs.

 Figs are an ancient fruit with a rich history and have been cultivated for centuries.
 Thought to have originated in Egypt they then made their way across Europe and Asia.
 They were so essential to ancient Greek and Roman culture that they were considered to be a sacred fruit.
-Figs were first brought to this country by Spanish missionaries who planted fig trees in California.
-California is still one of the largest producers of figs today along with countries like Turkey, Egypt, Iran, Algeria and Morocco.

-Technically, figs are not actually a fruit but rather, are inverted flowers.
-Black mission figs are the most common variety followed by Brown Turkey and Green Kadota figs. When you buy them, look for figs that are plump and slightly soft to the touch without being mushy.
-They are very delicate and can be stored in the refrigerator for only a few days so purchase them within a day or two of when you plan to eat them.
+When you buy them, look for figs that are plump and slightly soft to the touch without being mushy.
+They are very delicate and can be stored in the refrigerator for only a few days.
+So purchase them within a day or two of when you plan to eat them.

-Figs are a good source of powerful antioxidants and fiber and are also filled with a number of essential vitamins and minerals including potassium, manganese, vitamin B6 and vitamin K. They can be eaten raw or cooked.
+Figs can be eaten raw or cooked.
 They have a sweet flavor and unique texture with a combination of smooth skin, chewy, succulent flesh and crunchy seeds.
-Figs are a staple ingredient in Mediterranean cuisine and pair well with both sweet and savory ingredients.

 Here are some ways you can enjoy fresh figs: